VictoriaMetrics/vmctl/README.md

    --influx-concurrency value       Number of concurrently running fetch queries to InfluxDB (default: 1) --influx-filter-series value     Influx filter expression to select series.
 E.g. "from cpu where arch='x86' AND hostname='host_2753'".
 See for details https://docs.influxdata.com/influxdb/v1.7/query_language/schema_exploration#show-series --influx-filter-time-start value            The time filter to select timeseries with timestamp equal or higher than provided value.
 E.g. '2020-01-01T20:07:00Z'
    --influx-filter-time-end value              The time filter to select timeseries with timestamp equal or lower than provided value.
 E.g. '2020-01-01T20:07:00Z'
+   --influx-measurement-field-separator value  The {separator} symbol used to concatenate {measurement} and {field} names into series name {measurement}{separator}{field}. (default: "_")
    --vm-addr value                             VictoriaMetrics address to perform import requests.
 Should be the same as --httpListenAddr value for single-node version or VMSelect component. (default: "http://localhost:8428")
    --vm-user value                             VictoriaMetrics username for basic auth [$VM_USERNAME] --vm-password value                         VictoriaMetrics password for basic auth [$VM_PASSWORD] --vm-account-id value                       Account(tenant) ID - is required for cluster VM. (default: -1) --vm-concurrency value                      Number of workers concurrently performing import requests to VM (default: 2) --vm-compress                               Whether to apply gzip compression to import requests (default: true) --vm-batch-size value                       How many datapoints importer collects before sending the import request to VM (default: 200000)
    --help, -h                                  show help (default: false)
 ```

 To use migration tool please specify the InfluxDB address `--influx-addr`, the database `--influx-database` and VictoriaMetrics address `--vm-addr`.